mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/your_first_plugin_crossplatform.md

 ## HelloRhino.CrossPlatform

 Let's begin by creating a new solution to contain both platforms' projects.
-For the sake of illustration, we'll begin on OS X in Xamarin Studio, but the reverse - on Windows in Visual Studio - should work.
-It is useful to work in a folder that is visible to both OS X and Windows and/or use a version control system like git that can be used on both platforms.
+For the sake of illustration, we'll begin on macOS in Xamarin Studio, but the reverse - on Windows in Visual Studio - should work.
+It is useful to work in a folder that is visible to both macOS and Windows and/or use a version control system like git that can be used on both platforms.

 ### File New